THE EUROPEAN COMMISSION RISK-ASSESSMENT – SAFEGUARDING KEY HUMAN RIGHTS AND FREEDOMS.

 (E) Societal and Environmental well being

 Naturally, as with the development of any new complex system designed to help humanity, any potential and actual adverse impacts to society and the environment should be limited, as far as possible.
 More-so, as we are so inextricably linked to both.
 Whilst its true, that initially adoption of AI in many instances has the potential to impact large areas of employment, leading to job-losses as a result of large-scale automation.
 This is a foreseeable result that should be accounted for in governmental contingency plans with ready measures to counter any negative effects.
 Ultimately and most importantly, the overall benefits to society, should outweigh any negative impact predicted to arise.

 Last, but most importantly, its going to be crucial that any AI system developed going forwards has a system of accountability for when unjust or unfair outcomes do occur.
 This should also ensure an adequate system of redress.
 In the UK for example, this can thankfully be seen with the ‘Automated and Electric Vehicles Act 2018’ which provides the system of redress for self-driving cars under a single insurance scheme.
 For more details, see Driverless cars Insurance laws receive Royal assent

-Now that we have a checklist and framework put in place for assessing the suitability of present and future AI systems, what remains to be seen is how developers and employers of AI systems will choose to implement its philosophy going forwards.
-Nonetheless, it’s certain that the principles are a great first step that towards helping end users benefit from AI equally without being exposed to unnecessary risk.
+Now that we have a checklist and Risk-Assessment framework put in place for assessing the suitability of present and future AI systems, what remains to be seen is how developers and employers of AI systems will choose to implement its philosophy going forwards.
+Nonetheless, it’s certain that the principles are a great first step that works towards helping end users benefit from AI equally, without being exposed to unnecessary risk.